 Depending on the year of issue, you’ll see different issuing banks named on early Israeli notes.
 For example, look for the English phrases THE ANGLO-PALESTINE BANK LIMITED and BANK LEUMI LE-ISRAEL B.M.
 In 1958, the lire was kept but was now divided into 100 agorot (singular agora), through there were no banknotes values with that subunit.
 (There were 1/2 lira notes though, which technically would be the same as 50 agorot.)

-More on MegaMinistore: Fiji rare 2013 polymer banknotes for collectors
+More on MegaMinistore: Israel rare coins for collectors and other buyers

 Sheqalim and New Sheqalim Israeli Banknotes, 1980s and Beyond